-Assessment Description of the Who must take the When passage of the examination(s) is required Categories Examination Examination(s) Pedagogical Knowledge TPA: assessment of the pedagogical performance of prospective teachers.
-TPA is a locally- administered assessment with multiple approved test models Multiple and single subject credential candidates Before recommendation for the credential
+Assessment Categories Description of the Examination Who must take the Examination(s) When passage of the examination(s) is required Pedagogical Knowledge TPA: assessment of the pedagogical performance of prospective teachers.
+TPA is a locally-administered assessment with multiple approved test models Multiple and single subject credential candidates Before recommendation for the credential

-The knowledge assessed by the basic skills and subject matter examinations is not typically acquired through the teacher preparation program.
-Verification of basic skills is required prior to recommendation for the credential while subject matter knowledge is required before advancement to the supervised classroom teaching portion of a teacher preparation program.
+^{}The knowledge assessed by the basic skills and subject matter examinations is not typically acquired through the teacher preparation program.
+Verification of basic skills is required prior to beginning supervised teaching for the credential while subject matter knowledge is required before advancement to the supervised classroom teaching portion of a teacher preparation program.